Red carpet evenings in Hollywood will never be the same again if the KAZ, or something like it, ever makes it into mainstream motoring.

 The eight-wheeled car had an electric motor in the hub of each of its wheels, individually generating 74bhp of power.
 The 84 lithium-ion batteries—fed through an “Intelligent Power Module” drive unit—were concealed under the floor, making the interior of the KAZ appropriately spacious.

 A single charge gave a 186-mile (299-km) range for the KAZ limo.
 The vehicle was designed in collaboration with, and built by, Italy’s I.D.E.A. consultancy, an automotive industry favorite for prototypes, and proved its mettle in October 2002 when it achieved a spectacular 193mph (311kph) at an Italian test track.

-Although it never reached production, the Keio designers claimed it could be adaptable as a truck or bus.
+Although it never reached production, the Keio designers claimed it could be adaptable as like car service Los Angeles classylaxcarservice.com.
 However, considering the enthusiasm celebrities have for the “green” hybrid Toyota Prius, the KAZ electric limousines would still be the hottest thing possible for LA premieres.

 “A lithium-ion battery is widely used for mobile phones—we simply used large-sized lithium-ion batteries.
 When KAZ succeeded in running at 311kph, it was so fast our photographer couldn’t take the picture!”

 Professor Hiroshi Shimizu, Kaz Project Director, 2002

 PLACE OF ORIGIN: Kanagawa, Japan, and Turin, Italy

 LAYOUT: electric motors mounted in wheels

 BODYWORK: six-door, eight-seater limousine

 TOP SPEED: 193mph (311kph)